-7.5.2 The Govt. of India declared closure of plants HFCL in September, 2002 and majority of its employees were released under VSS.
+2. The Govt. of India declared closure of plants HFCL in September, 2002 and majority of its employees were released under VSS.
 HFCL, at present has three closed plants, one each at Barauni in Bihar and Durgapur and Haldia in West Bengal.
-Presently, HFCL has only 8 regular employees on roll.
+Presently, HFCL has only 1 regular employee on roll.

-7.5.3 The Company was declared sick and was referred to BIFR in the year 1992 and since then it is under BIFR.
+3. The Company was declared sick and was referred to BIFR in the year 1992.
 In view of the continuing losses of the company, stemming from technical and financial viability of operations, the Government decided to close down HFCL Plants in September 2002.
 Consequently, a Voluntary Separation Scheme (VSS) was offered to all its employees.
-All the employees, who opted for VSS have since been released, except 7 employees who are engaged in discharging statutory obligations, including safety & security of properties/assets of the various units of the Company.
+All the employees, who opted for VSS have since been released, except 1 employee who is engaged in discharging statutory obligations, including safety & security of properties/assets of the various units of the Company.
 BIFR bench in its order dated 12.12.2001 confirmed the winding up of HFCL.
 HFCL made an appeal to AAIFR.
 The Hon’ble AAIFR vide its order dated 29.11.2002 set aside the Board’s order dated 12.12.2001 and remanded the case to the Board.